There is room for you to volunteer

 Volunteer round-ups are offered at various times of the year, but you don't have to wait till then.
 Just give Roland a call and he will get you going in something that is challenging and rewarding.
 Want to help?
 These are just a few of the activities that we need help with throughout the year.

 "Adopt-a-Trail" was developed at Hobbs to allow individuals and organizations to be responsible for the inspection and maintenance of specific sections of the 35 miles of park trails.
-Park management has divided the trails into 12 segments for this new program ranging from 1/2 mile to 6 miles in length.
+Park management has divided the trails into segments ranging from 1/2 mile to 9 miles in length.
 To volunteer individually or as a group, contact Volunteer Coordinator Lauren Hildreth at 479-789-5000 or email: firstname.lastname@example.org

 Current Adopt-A-Trail Teams